-The proteins present in the plasma of human blood are a mixture of simple proteins, glycoproteins, lipoproteins and other conjugated proteins are called “Plasma Proteins“.
-These may be separated by salt precipitation, immunological technique and electrophoresis.
+The proteins present in human blood plasma are a mixture of simple proteins, glycoproteins, lipoproteins, and other conjugated proteins called “Plasma Protein.
+“Salt precipitation, immunological techniques, and electrophoresis may separate these.

-The three major fractions of plasma proteins are known as Albumin, globulin and Fibrinogen.
-On a finer resolution by electrophoresis, these fractions are separated as follows –
+The three significant plasma protein fractions are albumin, globulin, and fibrinogen.
+For a more satisfactory resolution by electrophoresis, these fractions are separated as follows:

 - Albumin – 55.2%